When do I have to apply for entry to Medicine in September 2022 (or deferred entry in September 2023)?

 Will there be any early offers made this year?

 This year there will be a small number of offers made early.
 These offers will be released in early-March.
 There will be no further offers until early April 2022.

 The final deadline for universities to make a decision about your UCAS application is the 19 May 2022.
 You will then have until 9 June 2022 to reply to your offers.

 How many offers will be made this year?

 The number of places available to home applicants for 2022 entry is the normal 236 places.
 This number is fixed by the Department of Health and clinical placements.
 The Medical school are not allowed to exceed that number of entrants to first year.
-Normally the medical school would give more offers than there are places in the expectation that a number of those applicants would unfortunately not reach the final entry grades.
+Normally the medical school would give more offers than there are places in the expectation that a number of those applicants would decline their offer or unfortunately not reach the final entry grades.

 At all times we will award offers based on a candidate’s ranking after interview to ensure fairness in the process.

 What is the ratio of offers to interview for home student places?